ipni/specs/IPNI_MH_SAMPLING.md

 * **Federation Epoch Awareness**: The API maintains consistent multihash sampling across indexer instances within the same federation by considering the federation epoch.

-* **Seed-Based Sampling**: Users can specify a seed derived from decentralized randomness beacons like Drand.
+* **Seed-Based Sampling**: Users can specify a beacon derived from decentralized randomness beacons like Drand.
 This guarantees deterministic sampling and just-in-time candidate selection.
-Queries repeated with the same seed produce identical results, facilitating reproducibility.
+Queries repeated with the same beacon produce identical results, facilitating reproducibility.

-The sampling process utilizes the PCG (Permuted Congruential Generator) random number generator, seeded to ensure deterministic output.
+The sampling process employs the PCG (Permuted Congruential Generator) random number generator, using a seed derived from a beacon to ensure deterministic output.
+The 128-bit PCG seed is extracted from a 32-byte beacon through the following steps:

+- The 32-byte beacon is split into two 16-byte segments.
+- The least significant bytes of each 16-byte segment are used to form the high and low 64-bit seed values, respectively.

+If the provided beacon is smaller than 32 bytes, it is padded with zeros to reach the required seed size.
+The use of a 32-byte beacon, even though half might be discarded, is driven by the convenience of aligning with existing distributed randomness beacons like DRAND, which often provide larger outputs, and allows for future extensibility by reserving additional space for potential enhancements or increased complexity in random seed generation.

 To efficiently perform sampling, two pre-emptive data organizational strategies are proposed:

 1. **Counting Multihashes per Context ID**: Indexers pre-calculate the total multihash count per provider ID for each context ID.
 2. **Sorting Multihashes by Hash Value**: Indexers store multihash records grouped by provider ID and context ID, sorted by hash value.
 This complements a global multihash index linked to provider information.

-The sampling process involves initializing the PCG with the seed and selecting the required indices with the upper bound being the total multihashes per context ID.
+The sampling process involves initializing the PCG with the beacon and selecting the required indices with the upper bound being the total multihashes per context ID.
 The selected multihashes are then retrieved from the sorted list by hash value.

 While other deterministic sampling algorithms don't require these pre-emptive data organizational strategies, the proposed method is more efficient for large datasets.
 It also supports efficient bulk deletions and deeper meta-analysis